How to Use a Derma Roller for Hair Growth: The Complete Guide

 How Microneedling Works

-Microneedling (Also called, Collagen Induction Therapy) – Involves using a derma roller with tiny needles that prick the scalp to create micro-injuries.
+Microneedling (Also called, Collagen Induction Therapy) – Involves using a derma roller (or derma stamp) with tiny needles that prick the scalp to create micro-injuries.
 These small, controlled wounds induce the body’s natural healing process, improving blood circulation in the scalp and promoting collagen and growth factor production.
 This eliminates, purifies and replenishes hair follicles, which may stimulate dormant follicles and help diminish hair thinning.

 What Research Says